ajay-mallah/domain_access_webform/README.md

 ### Configure webform access permission
-- User having permission `bypass domain access webform restrictions` will be able to access all the webforms wether they are assigned to that domain or not.
+- User having permission `bypass domain access webform restrictions` will be able to access all the webforms whether they assigned to that domain or not.

 ## Maintainers